piaseckijulian/ZenBot/README.md

 Specify the `PROD` variable **ONLY** during production.

-For testing purposes, you may want to specify the GUILD_ID variable if you want instant access to the commands you create.
+For testing, specify the `GUILD_ID` variable to get instant access to the commands you create.

 **Running the Project**